PunchiiNadia/EarlyRoboticsCreations2023And2025/README.md

 ---

 ## 💡 Reflection
 These early robotics creations represent more than technical learning.
 They reflect my belief that engineering should connect function with feeling and innovation with empathy.
-Each project has shaped how I approach robotics today—with curiosity, creativity, and purpose.
+Each project strengthened my understanding of how curiosity, creativity, and compassion can coexist in robotics and design.

 ---